 “I learned early on that the gift of the first time was not something we would be equally exchanging.
 No matter how many times I told myself to let his past be his past and focus on us, I couldn’t help but think of those other women.
 Of how unfair it was that he could know, without a doubt, he was the first person to be trusted with that part of me, while I had to wrestle with the competition of his distant past.
 This reaction shocked me, since I’d intellectually accepted I would probably not be marrying another virgin years before, and was typically pretty live-and-let-live when it came to people I cared about.
 But there it was.
 My gut had warned me this was going to be emotional.
 So we kept waiting.
 We argued a bit.
 We decided that open and honest communication was the only way to move forward through this and agreed that waiting necessitated that we continue to talk about each of our feelings on this journey.
 And boy did we talk.
 He, fortunately, understood and supported me and my gut.
 I, over time, made peace with his past choices (and my own internal shock that they bothered me).”

 Surprisingly, you should consider them together.
-Needing lube is totally normal (not even just for the first time), but picking one can be tricky because, for example, not all lube works with condoms.
+Needing lube is totally normal (no matter how many times you’ve had sex), but picking one can be tricky because, for example, not all lube works with condoms.
 (Here’s a little more on how to pick lube.)
 If you just want something easy, and condoms aren’t an issue, we hear great things about coconut oil.

 Other logistical things you might want to consider: drinking alcohol can make you numb, making it hard to finish the job (or even start it).
 Be aware of your cycle, and do some research about birth control options.
 You don’t want to pop your first pill the night-of, and it might not be the right time to be fumbling with a condom (they work most reliably if you know what you’re doing).
 Make sure you pee after sex (otherwise you can get a UTI).
-And if you’re in a heterosexual relationship, the lady gets to finish, too (a very small percentage of women climax from intercourse alone, which means extracurricular activities for fairness, guys).
+And if you’re in a heterosexual relationship, the lady gets to finish, too (only around 25% of women climax from intercourse alone, which means extracurricular activities for fairness, guys).

-11. Don’t put too much pressure on the wedding night.
+don’t put too much emphasis on the wedding night

 Set expectations with your partner to start slow and just see where you end up.
 In fact, you might just be too dang tired.